 Individuals’ ability to access and effectively use family planning services is time-sensitive, because incorrect or delayed contraceptive use greatly reduces effectiveness.
-In providing family planning services during an epidemic, the provider should:
+In providing family planning services during an epidemic, providers should:

-- Protect their own and their client’s safety during interactions by following rules of infection prevention appropriate to the type of epidemic, including sanitizing equipment and rooms using the correct protocols (see Chapter 25, Basic Rules of Infection Prevention).
+- Protect their own and their client’s safety during interactions by following rules of infection prevention appropriate to the type of epidemic, including sanitizing equipment and rooms using the correct protocols (see Chapter 26 – Family Planning Provision, section on Infection Prevention in the Clinic).

 - Ensure that the client makes a voluntary and informed method choice, and that privacy and confidentiality are respected.